mitthrawnuruodo/fed2-js2-shorts/Module 3/spa-vanilla-js-guide.md

 **What's happening:**
 - Each view extends `AbstractView` and implements its own `getHtml()` method.
-- The constructor calls `super()` to run the parent class constructor, then sets a unique title.
+- The constructor calls `super(params)` to run the parent class constructor and pass along the params, then sets a unique title.
 - Each view returns different HTML content as a template literal.
+- All views now accept `params` in their constructor for consistency, even if they don't use them.

 ---